astro-group-bristol/guidelines/guides/vs-code-ssh.md

 The `ssh` program supports *tunneling*, which allows a machine to forward ports via SSH to another machine.
 This can be used to make e.g. secure web-connection, or just to forward SSH traffic.

-From the `ssh` manual, the `-L` flag allows us to forward, or *tunnel* traffic from one machine through to another.
+From the `ssh` manual, the `-L` flag allows us to forward, or *tunnel*, traffic from one machine through to another.
 > ```
 > -L [bind_address:]port:host:hostport
 > -L [bind_address:]port:remote_socket